2021–2025 Bulgarian political crisis: April 2021 election

 The election took place on 4 April 2021, and was scheduled as a regular election following four years since the 2017 election.

 Borisov's governing coalition lost its majority, with the government-supporting parties falling from a combined 134 seats to 75 out of 240, with only GERB staying in the National Assembly.
 In contrast, all three of the "parties of change" groupings entered the national assembly, winning a total of 92 seats, with 51 of these coming from Slavi Trifonov's ITN.
 The Socialist Party (BSPzB) also suffered its worst result in a democratic election.
 The election also saw turnout drop 3.5pp to 49.1%.

 The "Anti-Corruption" bloc ruled out working with Borisov and GERB, and as such it was unlikely any government would be formed.
-President Rumen Radev gave first mandate was given to GERB as the largest party, who failed to form a government with the former foreign minister, Daniel Mitov, as the nominated Prime Ministerial candidate.
+President Rumen Radev gave first mandate to GERB as the largest party, who failed to form a government with the former foreign minister, Daniel Mitov, as the nominated Prime Ministerial candidate.
 The second mandate was offered to ITN, who refused after GERB had suggested it would be willing to support an ITN-led government.
 Radev gave the final mandate to Korneliya Ninova of the BSPzB, who refused to form a government after the "parties of change" refused to work with them.

 Stefan Yanev was appointed by Radev to lead an interim government, and a snap election was called for 11 July.

 July 2021 election

 The July election saw ITN continue on its upward momentum, topping the polls in the election with 65 seats.
 The "parties of change" rose to 112 seats, still shy of the 121 needed for a majority.
 GERB fell to 63 seats, and BSPzB continued its downward trend.
 Turnout dropped by 8.7pp to 40.4%.

 When ITN was handed the mandate by Radev, they opted to form a minority government with the support of the other anti-corruption parties and BSPzB, but the negotiations fell through.
-GERB ruled out trying to form a government, and BSPzB failed to convince other parties to support the caretaker government for a full 4 year term.
+GERB ruled out trying to form a government, and BSPzB failed to convince other parties to support the caretaker government for a full 4-year term.
 Another election was scheduled for 14 November, occurring at the same time as the presidential election.
 Yanev continued as caretaker Prime Minister.